Ramprasad-Group/sol_polygnn/README.md

 ## License
 This repository is protected under a General Public Use License Agreement, the details of which can be found in `GT Open Source General Use License.pdf`.

+## Reproducibility
+The version of this codebase that was used in the companion paper is v0.3.0.